 Phlebotomy: Blood-letting, also called venesection.

-THS: The Haemochromatosis Society, a patient and membership organisation.
+The Haemochromatosis Society (THS): A patient and membership based charitable organisation.

 Type 1 haemochromatosis: Haemochromatosis as a result of mutations in the HFE gene, the vast majority of cases are Type 1.
 A recessive condition.